PHP Luminova: MySQLi and PDO Database Connection Driver

 getStatement

-Retrieve the last executed prepared statement.
+Retrieve the last executed query prepared statement.

 public getStatement(): PDOStatement|mysqli_stmt|nullReturn Value:

-PDOStatement|mysqli_stmt|null - Returns the statement object, or null if no statement exists.
+Returns null if no statement or:

 setDebug